PRATHAP44/GIT-DEMO/README.md

 # starter web project

-this is prathap by line editing by prathap
+this is prathap by line editing by prathap thi is anthor edting in this line

 ## Interduction

 this also editing by prathap
+same editing

 ## Purpose